ShubhamAC20/Road-Accidents-Analysis/README.md

 • Included over 5 KPIs for monitoring key metrics such as accident trends, total casualities, and high-risk locations.

 • Consolidated accident data from 10+ sources and multiple regions, ensuring a comprehensive analysis.

+NOTE: Could not add the main csv file due to it's large size.